 We operate in a competitive end market with multiple different types of competitors.
-Our primary competition is other digital ad measurement providers, including Integral Ad Science and Moat and Grapeshot, which are part of the Oracle Data Cloud.
-There are several companies that provide point solutions that address individual aspects of digital ad measurement, such as HUMAN (formerly known as White Ops) and Zefr, or geographically focused companies.
+Our primary competition is other digital ad measurement providers, including Integral Ad Science, a privately held company, and Moat and Grapeshot, which are part of the Oracle Data Cloud.
+There are several companies that provide point solutions that address individual aspects of digital ad measurement, such as White Ops and OpenSlate, or geographically focused companies.
 Some of our ad platform partners also offer their own measurement solutions solely for ads placed through their ad buying tools.